DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Reporting.md

 ## Overview

 Reporting features allow you to:
-- Export table data to Excel for further analysis
+- Export table data to Excel for further analysis.
-- Create AutoCAD tables for drawings
+- Create AutoCAD tables for drawings.

 ## Excel Export

 #### Export Process
-1. **Export Calculations** - After your data is ready, click on 'Export to Excel' button
+1. **Export Calculations** - After your data is ready, click on 'Export to Excel' button.
-2. **Generates Excel File** - Creates formatted Excel workbook
+2. **Generates Excel File** - Creates formatted Excel workbook.